Steveo5/gameserver-backup/README.md

 # Gameserver backup
 This script will backup the configured directories (in tar.gz format) and place them into another configured directory.
 There is options for how many backups to keep.
+You can specify several gameserver types as well which uses special scripting to make sure the gameserver gets backed up properly.

 ## The backups.yml file
 This file configures the backups.
 The format is below.